 Julie Walkup, Oaks Teacher

 Julie holds an MS in Early Childhood Education from Towson University, an MA in Sign Language Interpretation from Gallaudet University, and a BS in Psychology from Duke University.
 She comes to us with a wealth of experience teaching kindergarten and first grade in MCPS for the last 5 years.
 She also has a background in environmental education, and enjoys sharing her love of nature with children.
 Before teaching, Julie worked as a sign language interpreter.
 Julie lives in Rockville with her husband, 3 kids and their goldendoodle.
 She enjoys nature, arts and crafts, and spending time with family and friends.
 She is looking forward to her first year teaching at the Audubon Nature School.

 Ruth Polk, Acorns Teacher

-Ruth Polk holds a B.A. in English from Haverford College and a M.S. in Resource Policy and Behavior from the University of Michigan, Ann Arbor.
+Ruth, Acorns teacher, holds a B.A. in English from Haverford College and a M.S. in Resource Policy and Behavior from the University of Michigan, Ann Arbor.
 Ruth brings years of experience teaching pre-k through 5th graders throughout the DC-metro region.
 Ruth lives in Takoma Park with her husband, Shmuel, their two sons Aaron (14) and Ethan (12), and Pettigrew, their beloved dog, part coonhound, part lab.
 Ruth and her family are avid hikers and explorers of nature both locally and in the many nearby nature reserves and parks.
 Her former work included researching the links between the environment and women’s health, particularly breast cancer and working with industries to adopt less polluting technologies.